 In addition to our performances, we have also presented workshops and masterclasses at Rutgers University, Sacred Heart University, and with Concept Lab and Composers Concordance, collaborating with composers on developing new compositions and writing for brass.

-eGALitarian Brass has presented recitals at the Cape Cod Chamber Music Festival, Women Composer's Festival of Hartford, International Women’s Brass Conference, New York Women Composers, and Spectrum’s Female Composers Festival.
+eGALitarian Brass has presented recitals at Newport Classical, Cape Cod Chamber Music Festival, Women Composer's Festival of Hartford, International Women’s Brass Conference, New York Women Composers, and Spectrum’s Female Composers Festival.
 We have also presented recitals throughout New York City, Long Island, Connecticut, and New Jersey.
 As a party band collaborating with drums, eGALitarian has performed throughout NYC at venues including Rockwood Music Hall, Drom, HONK Brass Band Festival, The Sampler, as well as private parties, parades and events. eGAlitarian Brass has also collaborated with Little Amal, Alice Austen House, Summer Streets, and USDAN camp for performances.

 eGALitarian Brass is extremely passionate about recording new repertoire and bringing high quality recordings of brass chamber music by diverse composers into the public sphere.
 Our current released recordings include our first commission as an ensemble "When the Clouds Break" by Cait Nishimura and our new favorite anthem "Fanfare for Some Bad Bitches” by Zoe Cutler.